xoxzo/blog.xoxzo.com/content/Engineer Interviews/Interview-switch-industry-en.md

 On landing his software development job, at his one and only programming job interview, he was required to upload json file to populate the database, display all the uploaded items, and provide a search box to filter out the items.
 He was allowed to use any language, so he opted for Vanilla Javascript to complete the task during the interview.

-In response to the PyCon MY 2019 call for proposal, Amirul submitted a talk titled ìHow Python helped me change my careerî and was accepted as a speaker where he shared the journey of his career change.
+In response to the [PyCon MY 2019](https://pycon.my/) call for proposal, Amirul submitted a talk titled ‚ÄúHow Python helped me change my career‚Äù and was accepted as a speaker in which he shared the journey of his career change.